-§ 3.
-Of the Examination of Candidates who do not seek Honours.

-1. The subjects of examination for Candidates who do not seek Honours shall be arranged in three Groups :-

-- A. (1) Two Books, either both Greek, or one Greek and one Latin, one of such Books being some portion of a Greek philosophical work, and the other a portion of a Greek or Latin Historian. - (2) The Outlines of Greek and Roman History, with a special period of one or the other, and English Composition. - B. (1) Either English History and a period or subject of English Literature, or a period of Modern European History with Political and Descriptive Geography; together (in each case) with English Composition. - (2) A Modern Language, either French or German, including composition in the language, and a period of its Literature. - (3) The Elements of Political Economy. - (4) A branch of Legal study. - C. (1) The Elements of Geometry, including Geometrical Trigonometry. - (2) The Elements of Mechanics, Solid and Fluid, treated mathematically. - (3) The Elements of Chemistry, with an elementary practical examination. - (4) The Elements of Physics, not necessarily treated mathematically.
+- § 3.
+Of the Examination of Candidates who do not seek Honours. - I. The subjects of examination for Candidates who do not seek Honours shall be arranged in three Groups:- - A. (1) Two Books, either both Greek, or one Greek and one Latin, one of such Books being some portion of a Greek philosophical work, and the other a portion of a Greek or Latin Historian. - (2) The Outlines of Greek and Roman History, with a special period of one or the other, and English Composition. - B. (1) Either English History and a period or subject of English Literature, or a period of Modern European History with Political and Descriptive Geography; together (in each case) with English Composition. - (2) A Modern Language, either French or German, including composition in the language, and a period of its Literature. - (3) The Elements of Political Economy. - (4) A branch of Legal study. - C. (1) The Elements of Geometry, including Geometrical Trigonometry. - (2) The Elements of Mechanics, Solid and Fluid, treated mathematically. - (3) The Elements of Chemistry, with an elementary practical examination. - (4) The Elements of Physics, not necessarily treated mathematically.

-2. Each Candidate shall be examined in three of the above subjects, of which not more than two shall be taken from any one of the three groups, and of which one must be either A. (I) or B. (2), and the examination in the three subjects may be passed in separate Terms.

-3. No Candidate shall be allowed to offer any of the same books, or, except in cases specially excepted by the Board of Studies, a portion of any of the authors in which he satisfied the Masters of the Schools or the Moderators, or which he offered instead of the Holy Gospels.

-4. The Board of Studies for directing this Examination and the Examination in the Rudiments of Faith and Religion shall be composed of representatives sent by each of the Boards of Studies hereinafter constituted for the several Honour Schools of the Second Public Examination, with the Examiners in this School for the time being.

-5. The Board of Studies shall from time to time issue lists of books and subjects which may be offered by Candidates under the several heads enumerated above, and shall have power if they think fit to make regulations for combining the subjects above stated, and arranging the general character of the Examination.

-6. Any Candidate who shall fail to satisfy the Examiners, or who, being qualified under the provisions of this Statute to offer himself for examination, shall not have done so, shall be permitted to offer at any future Examination the same books and subjects which he formerly offered or might have offered.
+- 2. Each Candidate shall be examined in three of the above subjects, of which not more than two shall be taken from any one of the three groups, and of which one must be either A. (1) or B. (2), and the examination in the three subjects may be passed in separate Terms. - 3.
+No Candidate shall be allowed to offer any of the same books, or, except in cases specially excepted by the Board of Studies, a portion of any of the authors in which he satisfied the Masters of the Schools or the Moderators. - 4.
+The Board of Studies for directing this Examination and the Examination in the Rudiments of Faith and Religion shall be composed of two representatives sent by each of the two Boards of Studies hereinafter constituted for the several Honour Schools of the Second Public Examination, with the Examiners in this School for the time being. - 5.
+The Board of Studies shall from time to time issue lists of books and subjects which may be offered by Candidates under the several heads enumerated above, and shall have power if they think fit to make regulations for combining the subjects above stated, and arranging the general character of the Examination. - 6.
+Any Candidate who shall either not appear for examination in the first Term in which he is of sufficient standing to do so, or shall fail to satisfy the Examiners, as the case may be, shall be permitted to offer at any future Examination the same books and subjects which he then offered or might have offered.

-The books and subjects which may be offered in Michaelmas Term 1874, and until further notice, are-

-IN GROUP A.
+The books and subjects which may be offered in Michaelmas Term 1874, and until further notice, are- IN GROUP A.

-(1) a.
+(I) a.
 Greek Philosophical Works.

 Plato, Republic I-IV.

-- Aristotle, Ethics, Books I-IV (omitting Chapter 6 of Book I), together with Chapters 6-10 of Book X (from Εἰρημένων δὲ to the end of the Treatise). - Politics, Books I, III, VII (following the old order of the Books). - Rhetoric, Books I, II (omitting Chapter 7 of Book I and Chapters 21-26 of Book II).
+Aristotle, Ethics, Books I-IV (omitting Chapter 6 of Book I), together with Chapters 6-10 of

+Book X (from $El\rho\eta\mu\ell\nu\omega\nu$ $\delta\epsilon$ to the end of the Treatise).

+Politics, Books I, III, VII (following the old order of the Books).

+Rhetoric, Books I, II (omitting Chapter 7 of Book I and Chapters 21-26 of Book II).

-β.
-Historians.
+B. Historians.